NoroffFEU/development-platforms/src/content/docs/ai-ml/tabnine-case-study.md

 - **Tabnine:** Is a flexible, privacy-conscious, and customizable AI assistant that caters well to both individual developers and enterprise teams.
 Its ability to offer local training and integrate with a wide range of IDEs makes it a strong choice for organizations with specific needs.
 - **GitHub Copilot:** Provides a seamless and easy-to-use AI assistant with a strong focus on cloud integration, particularly within the GitHub and Visual Studio ecosystem.
 It is ideal for developers seeking a quick setup and broad code suggestion capabilities without needing extensive customization.

+If you want to know more about Github Copilot, check out their [official website](https://copilot.github.com/).
+Alternatively, you can read a more in-depth analysis of GitHub Copilot in one of our case studies here at Noroff Case Studies.

 While GitHub Copilot is the primary competitor, there are other notable AI-assisted coding tools in the market, including [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/), [Replit Ghostwriter](https://replit.com/site/ghostwriter), and [Microsoft IntelliCode](https://visualstudio.microsoft.com/services/intellicode/).

 ## **Getting Started with Tabnine in Visual Studio Code**